 - Make sure your spine is in neutral.

 - If your abdominals are weak, make a triangle with your hands by connecting your pointer fingers and thumbs.
-Place this under your sacrum (tailbone) to help keep your pelvis neutral throughout the exercise.
+Place this under your tailbone (sacrum) to help keep your pelvis neutral throughout the exercise.
 Otherwise, let your arms rest by your side.

 - Take a nice, deep inhale.
-Breathe however you’d like, and let everything fill with air.
+Feel your torso fill with air.

 - Completely exhale.
 Feel the air leave your abdominal cavity and chest, but don’t let your spine move.
 At the end of your exhale, you should feel completely deflated.